007revad/Synology_Config_Backup/README.md

 This is a bash script to backup a Synology's System Config, and optionally copy it via SCP to another server.

-The script was written to work on DSM 7.x and DSM 6.x (though it has only been tested on DSM 6).
+Works on DSM 7 and DSM 6

 #### What the script does: